 Something to be aware of when using these techniques is to provide a consistent and secure customer experience across all channels.
 It helps you protect the zero-party data that you earn, use it effectively, and prevents wily consumers from literally ‘gaming’ your loyalty system – for example by registering for multiple loyalty accounts using different channels.

-If you are interested in learning more, watch out for our upcoming playbook for brands on how to leverage gamification techniques in their own marketing.
+If you are interested in learning more, check out our playbook on how to use gamification techniques in your own marketing.

 3. Sponsor a local sporting event